The essential tool kit for labour…

 Nipple and nappy rash cream

 Dual-purpose creams for cracked nipples and nappy rash are great.
 Skin is the human body’s largest organ and neonatal skin is 5x more permeable than yours so whatever you put on your newborn babies skin will be absorbed.
-Unfortunately, unlike organic food, there are no legal standards for organic cosmetic products.

 Natural, unbleached maternity pads